 - Best for: Outdoor agricultural use

 Be cautious here.
-Galvanized tanks without an interior liner can introduce zinc and other metals into your water over time.
-For potable water storage, always use a food-safe liner or opt for stainless instead.
+Galvanized tanks without an interior liner can introduce zinc and other metals into your water.
+For potable storage, always use a food-safe liner or opt for stainless instead.

 Fiberglass